Chiropractor vs Physical Therapist for Back Pain: Which Is Better for Desk Workers?

 6. Look at Your Work Environment: If your job involves prolonged sitting and you can’t easily change this, physical therapy’s focus on adaptation and prevention becomes more valuable.

-When to Consider a Combined Approach
+When a Combined Approach Makes Sense

-Red Flags: When to Seek Immediate Medical Attention
+Red Flags: When You Need Medical Attention First

 Frequently Asked Questions